SnowDiamond/splaytree/README.md

 tree.duplicates(20) => # ['20', '20', '20']
 ```

-Note, that after each query tree change it's structure and last accessed node become root:
+Note that after each query tree will change it's structure and last accessed node become root:

 ```ruby
 tree[10]